Everything PR News

 The bottom line

-Scam prevention is now a category dominated by a small group of operators — Coinbase in crypto, Microsoft and Google in browsing and email, Meta across social, JPMorgan and Bank of America in banking, Gen Digital in consumer security, and Early Warning Services across the bank-payment graph.
-The companies that run it well treat scam response as a communications and engineering discipline together — naming patterns, briefing reporters, coordinating takedowns, and now publishing structured guidance the AI engines can cite.
-The ones that don't end up paying the reputational tax when the FTC numbers print and the headlines run.
+Scam prevention is now an industrial discipline dominated by a small group of operators — Coinbase in crypto, Microsoft and Google in browsing and email, Meta across social, JPMorgan and Bank of America in banking, Norton in consumer security, and Early Warning Services across the bank-payment graph.
+The companies that run it well treat scam response as a communications and engineering discipline together — naming patterns, briefing reporters, coordinating takedowns, and investing in scalable technical infrastructure.
+The brands that build the capability now will be ahead of the brands that try to catch up when the next major scam wave breaks.
+The category is growing.
+The discipline is real.

 EPR Editorial Team